Software Documentation

 Or, if you don’t align the project objectives across different stakeholder groups, you risk having all sorts of conflicts during product development which can slow it down significantly – just because of a lack of communication or an improper approach.

 So stakeholder management is an essential, ongoing process during the entire product lifecycle.
+It ensures that all relevant input and perspectives are incorporated into the product requirements document, aligning the project's vision with stakeholders' needs and expectations to create a more successful product.
 And one of its main components is stakeholder analysis – which finally brings us to our main topic of discussion.

 What is stakeholder analysis and why is it important?